13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 7: Failure to get the Right Tow Vehicle

-The other biggest thing to add is you should ensure you’ve the right tow vehicle if you’re buying a used 5th wheel or travel trailer.
+The other big thing to add is that you should ensure you have the right tow vehicle if you’re buying a used fifth-wheel or travel trailer.

 Many RVers forget or underplay the importance of researching towing weights and payload.

-Failure to get a tow vehicle rated for the travel trailer weight means you’re likely to end up with a high RV loan and a new vehicle loan.
+Failure to get a tow vehicle rated for the travel trailer’s weight will likely result in a high RV loan and a new vehicle loan.

-More importantly, if you max out your tow weight on your vehicle, it presents a safety threat.
+More importantly, maxing out your tow weight on your vehicle presents a safety threat.

 Mistake 8: Not Saving Extra RV Repair Cash

 The thing with RVs is there’s always a repair needed somewhere.
-There’s at least a major repair every year for used RVs, and depending on the model, you might get horrible gas mileage.
+There’s at least a significant repair every year for used RVs, and depending on the model, you might get horrible gas mileage.

-And in normal instances, things will break and go wrong.
-Remember, a motorcoach is a house on wheels, so wear and tear happen quicker than you imagine.
+Things will break and go wrong in normal circumstances.
+Remember, a motorcoach is a house on wheels, so wear and tear happens quicker than you imagine.

-So, if you think a used RV purchase is expensive, wait until you see the repair bills and everything.
-Out-of-pocket repairs will sometimes run into thousands of dollars.
+So, if you think purchasing a used RV is expensive, wait until you see the repair bills and everything else.
+Out-of-pocket repairs can sometimes run into thousands of dollars.

-Therefore, don’t scrape yourself dry financially to avoid RVing frustrations.
-Expect to drop some $$$ post-purchase in a full service, checkup, and maintenance.
+Therefore, don’t drain your finances to avoid RVing frustrations.
+Expect to spend some $$$ post-purchase on a full service, checkup, and maintenance.

-Set some amount for potential repairs; if you’re lucky, you’ll not need to use all of it.
-You can spend the saved amount on having more RVing fun.
+Set aside some money for potential repairs; if you’re lucky, you’ll not need all of it.
+You can then spend the saved amount on more RVing fun.

 Mistake 9: Not Renting an RV First